Wrongful Death Suits | What they are & How do they work in Illinois

 2. Wrongful death suits involve all types of fatal accidents including motor vehicle accidents, workplace injuries, deaths resulting from faulty products, medical malpractice, and more.

-3. People, government agencies and businesses can be determined to be legally at fault for a death.
+3. People, government agencies, and businesses can be determined to be legally at fault for a death.
 Especially, if they failed to act as a reasonable person would have (negligence).
-Or, if their intentional acts resulted in the death.
+Or, if their intentional acts resulted in a fatality.